PPL-IIITA/ppl-assignment-ritikamotwani/README.md

 C++
 ```
 ```
-The project was made using Linux Ubuntu and the documentation was made through doxygen and latex with the class diagram converted to pdf format
+The project was made using Linux Ubuntu and the documentation was made through doxygen and latex and is in .pdf format.
+Class diagram in .jpg format
 ```
 ### Files
 ```